Medically Reviewed By: Aaron Horn, LMFT, MA

 What is psychology?

 Psychology is defined as "the scientific study of the human mind and its functions, especially those affecting behavior in a given context."
-It is a field of study related to human behavior and mental health.
-Many people decide to pursue a degree in psychology because it can give insight into the way that people operate.
+It looks at how human beings, as social creatures, go about dealing with everything from sexual desires to decision making to mental health care.
+There are different psychology departments that each have their own discipline of psychology that they specialize in.
+Psychology is an academic field that has very vast and immense scope.
+It is a field of study related to human behavior and mental health, of conscious and unconscious phenomena, feeling, and thought.
+Many people decide to go in-depth into the study of the history of psychology or pursue a degree in psychology today because it can give insight into the way that people operate or behave, and it gives a lot of insight to human decision making and personal growth.
 It can also be useful in an abundance of careers.
+Throughout the history of psychology, professionals in the field seek an understanding of the emergent properties of the human brain, and all the phenomena that are linked to these properties.
+Psychology as a social science aims to understand individuals and groups through the establishment of general principles and by researching specific cases.
+Research has always been at the very core in the history of psychology.
 Studying psychology doesn't necessarily mean that you'll become a psychologist, but it is a possibility.
-If you do choose to become a psychologist, counselor, therapist, or social worker, you have a rewarding career ahead of you.
+If you do choose to study the history of psychology or train to become a psychologist, counselor, therapist, or social worker, you will have a rewarding career ahead of you.

 What does a psychologist do?

 Depending on what kind of psychologist they are, a psychologist may do many different things.
 The term psychologist covers a wide array of different mental health professionals and researchers.
-Since psychology is the study of the mind as it pertains to human behavior, anyone who falls into this field of research or practice is considered a psychologist.
+Throughout the history of psychology, experts attempt to understand the role of human mental functions and social behavior, while also exploring underlying biological and psychological processes of cognitive behaviors and functions.
+Since psychology is the study of the mind as it pertains to human behavior, anyone who decides to study the history of psychology or who falls into this field of research or practice is considered a psychologist.
 As a result, there are many different job descriptions for different types of psychologists.
 When most people think of a psychologist, the image of a therapist comes to mind: an expert in the connection between mind and behavior who helps people with mental illness or mental disorders, or who talks through problems and solutions with their patients.
 A clinical psychologist for example, can meet with patients for counseling or therapy.
 A clinical psychologist uses their knowledge of the connections between mind and behavior, as well as their grounding in theories of human behavior as it relates to brain function and mental processes, in order to offer treatment to patients.
 So, clinical psychology practitioners usually spend a lot of their time meeting with patients and delivering treatment in the form of therapy.

 However, not all psychologists focus on providing treatment to patients.
 They could also choose to engage in the research side of the field.
 These psychologists study and are often involved in psychological research experiments that are constructed to collect hard data that provides insight into people’s mental processes and cognitive behavioral patterns.
 These psychological science experiments are tested and reviewed by the academic and research arm of the American Psychological Association and published as psychological research.
 This type of psychology is known as experimental psychology.